SCENE 01 / DIGITAL CINEMA PACKAGE DCP

 What is a DCP and why do I need one?

+Here is the breakdown.
 A Digital Cinema Package (DCP) is the industry-standard format for theatrical exhibition.
 If you want to show your film in commercial cinemas or submit to major film festivals, you need a DCP.
-It ensures your content displays correctly on professional digital projection systems with proper image and sound quality.
+It makes sure your content displays correctly on pro digital projection systems with proper image and sound quality.

 What's the difference between encrypted and unencrypted DCPs?

-Encrypted DCPs require a KDM (Key Delivery Message) for each specific projector and time window, providing content protection for commercial releases.
-Unencrypted DCPs are typically used for film festival submissions where security is less critical and simplicity is preferred.
+Here is what that looks like on the ground.
+Encrypted DCPs need a KDM (Key Delivery Message) for each specific projector and time window, giving content protection for commercial releases.
+Unencrypted DCPs are mostly used for film festival submissions where security is less key and simplicity is preferred.

 How long does DCP creation take?

-Standard DCP creation typically takes 1-3 business days depending on the length and complexity of your project.
-We offer rush services for urgent deadlines.
-Feature films require longer encoding times than shorts, and 4K DCPs take longer than 2K versions.
+Standard DCP creation mostly takes 1-3 business days based on the length and complexity of your project.
+We give rush services for urgent deadlines.
+Feature films need longer encoding times than shorts, and 4K DCPs take longer than 2K versions.

 Can you create multiple versions of my DCP?

-Yes, we regularly create multiple DCP versions including different audio configurations (5.1, 7.1, Atmos), subtitle options, language versions, and aspect ratios.
+Yes, we often create many DCP versions including different audio configurations (5.1, 7.1, Atmos), subtitle options, language versions, and aspect ratios.
 We'll work with you to determine which versions you need for your distribution strategy.

 Related Services